Neural Style Transfer: A Review: Improvements and Extensions

 \section{Improvements and Extensions}

-Since the boom of Neural Style Transfer (NST), there are also some researches devoted to improving current NST algorithms by controlling perceptual factors (\eg, stroke size control, spatial style control, and colour control).
+Since the emergence of NST algorithms, there are also some researches devoted to improving current NST algorithms by controlling perceptual factors (\eg, stroke size control, spatial style control, and colour control) (Figure~\ref{fig:taxonomy}, green boxes).
 Also, all of aforementioned NST methods are designed for general still images.
-They may not be appropriate for other types of images (\eg, doodles, head portraits, and video frames).
-Thus, a variety of follow-up studies aim to extend general NST algorithms to these particular types of images and even extend them beyond artistic image style (\eg, audio style).
+They may not be appropriate for specialised types of images and videos (\eg, doodles, head portraits, and video frames).
+Thus, a variety of follow-up studies (Figure~\ref{fig:taxonomy}, pink boxes) aim to extend general NST algorithms to these particular types of images and even extend them beyond artistic image style (\eg, audio style).

-\paragraph{Controlling Perceptual Factors in Neural Style Transfer.} Gatys \etal themselves \cite{gatys2016controlling} propose several slight modifications to improve their previous algorithm \cite{gatys2016image}.
-They demonstrate a spatial style control strategy, which is to define a guidance map for the feature activations, where the desired region (getting the style) is assigned $1$ and otherwise, $0$.
-While for the colour control, the origin NST algorithm produces stylised images with the colour distribution of the style image.
+\textbf{Controlling Perceptual Factors in Neural Style Transfer.} Gatys \etal themselves \cite{gatys2016controlling} propose several slight modifications to improve their previous algorithm \cite{gatys2016image}.
+They demonstrate a spatial style control strategy to control the style in each region of the content image.
+Their idea is to define guidance channels for the feature activations for both content and style image.
+The guidance channel has values in $[0,1]$ specifying which style should be transferred to which content region, \ie, the content regions where the content guidance channel is $1$ should be rendered with the style where the style guidance channel is equal to $1$.
+While for the colour control, the original NST algorithm produces stylised images with the colour distribution of the style image.
 However, sometimes people prefer a colour-preserving style transfer, \ie, preserving the colour of the content image during style transfer.
 The corresponding solution is to first transform the style image's colours to match the content image's colours before style transfer, or alternatively perform style transfer only in the luminance channel.

 For stroke size control, the problem is much more complex.
 We show sample results of stroke size control in Figure~\ref{fig:examplebrushSize}.
 The discussions of stroke size control strategy need to be split into several cases \cite{jing2018stroke}: